18F/identity-idp/README.md

 ## Contributing to this code base

-Thank you for your interest in contributing to the login.gov IdP!
+Thank you for your interest in contributing to the Login.gov IdP!
 For complete instructions on how to contribute code, please read through our [CONTRIBUTING.md](CONTRIBUTING.md) documentation.

 ## Creating your local development environment